auth0/docs/rules.md

       }
     }

-> **HINT**: Make sure when you call an external endpoint to open your firewall/ports to our IP address which you can find it in the rules editor
+> **HINT**: Make sure when you call an external endpoint to open your firewall/ports to our IP address which you can find it in the rules editor.
+This happens when you query SQL Azure for example.

 ## Query a Web Service